Survival of the fittest: Interpreted as expressing a biological theory

 The phrase can also be interpreted to express a theory or hypothesis: that "fit" as opposed to "unfit" individuals or species, in some sense of "fit", will survive some test.
-Nevertheless, when extended to individuals it is a conceptual mistake, the phrase is a reference to the transgenerational survival of the heritable attributes; particular individuals are quite irrelevant.
-This becomes clearer when referring to Viral quasispecies, in survival of the flattest, which makes it clear to survive makes no reference to the question of even being alive itself; rather the functional capacity of proteins to carry out work.
+Nevertheless, when extended to individuals, it is a conceptual mistake; the phrase refers to the transgenerational survival of heritable attributes; particular individuals are quite irrelevant.
+This becomes clearer when referring to Viral quasispecies, in survival of the flattest, which makes it clear that to survive does not refer to the question of even being alive itself; rather, the functional capacity of proteins to carry out work.

-Interpretations of the phrase as expressing a theory are in danger of being tautological, meaning roughly "those with a propensity to survive have a propensity to survive"; to have content the theory must use a concept of fitness that is independent of that of survival.
+Interpretations of the phrase as expressing a theory are in danger of being tautological, meaning roughly "those with a propensity to survive have a propensity to survive"; to have content, the theory must use a concept of fitness that is independent of that of survival.

-Interpreted as a theory of species survival, the theory that the fittest species survive is undermined by evidence that while direct competition is observed between individuals, populations and species, there is little evidence that competition has been the driving force in the evolution of large groups such as, for example, amphibians, reptiles, and mammals.
-Instead, these groups have evolved by expanding into empty ecological niches.
-In the punctuated equilibrium model of environmental and biological change, the factor determining survival is often not superiority over another in competition but ability to survive dramatic changes in environmental conditions, such as after a meteor impact energetic enough to greatly change the environment globally.
+Interpreted as a theory of species survival, the theory that the fittest species survive is undermined by evidence that, while direct competition is observed between individuals, populations, and species, there is little evidence that competition has been the driving force in the evolution of large groups, such as, for example, amphibians, reptiles, and mammals.
+Instead, these groups have evolved by expanding into ecological niches that were previously unoccupied.
+In the punctuated equilibrium model of environmental and biological change, the factor determining survival is often not superiority over another in competition, but the ability to survive dramatic changes in environmental conditions, such as after a meteor impact energetic enough to greatly change the environment globally.

-In 2010 Sahney et al. argued that there is little evidence that intrinsic, biological factors such as competition have been the driving force in the evolution of large groups.
-Instead, they cited extrinsic, abiotic factors such as expansion as the driving factor on a large evolutionary scale.
+In 2010, Sahney et al. argued that there is little evidence that intrinsic biological factors, such as competition, have been the driving force in the evolution of large groups.
+Instead, they cited extrinsic, abiotic factors, such as expansion, as the driving force on a large evolutionary scale.
 The rise of dominant groups such as amphibians, reptiles, mammals and birds occurred by opportunistic expansion into empty ecological niches and the extinction of groups happened due to large shifts in the abiotic environment.

 Interpreted as expressing a moral theory

 Social Darwinists

-The use of the term "social Darwinism" as a critique of capitalist ideologies was introduced in Richard Hofstadter's Social Darwinism in American Thought published in 1944.
+The use of the term "social Darwinism" as a critique of capitalist ideologies was introduced by Richard Hofstadter in Social Darwinism in American Thought, published in 1944.